-Compatible with reach-in and walk-in closets as narrow as three feet or as wide as six feet, this wall-mounted epoxy-coated metal closet system is rated 4.7 out of five stars by Home Depot customers.
-It can be adapted to fit virtually any closet in any room you want to organize and installation is as simple as mounting horizontal and vertical rails to the wall with screws and then snapping the hanging rods and storage units onto the rails.
+Compatible with reach-in and walk-in closets as narrow as 3 feet or as wide as 6 feet, this wall-mounted epoxy-coated metal closet system can be adapted to fit virtually any closet in any room you want to organize.
+Installation is as simple as mounting horizontal and vertical rails to the wall with screws and then snapping the hanging rods and storage units onto the rails.
 Between its three staggered hanging rods and six tiers of wire shelving, you’ll gain 18 feet of surface storage space and 12 feet of hanging space for outerwear, everyday attire, accessories, and shoes.
 Adjust the height of the shelves or buy and install an additional Rubbermaid-compatible hanging rod, shoe rack, or drawers to increase the storage potential.
-Available at The Home Depot.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

-- Best Adjustable-SizeRubbermaid Configurations Custom Metal Closet SystemCheck Latest Price
+- Best OverallRubbermaid Configurations Custom Metal Closet SystemCheck Latest Price

 - Best FreestandingClosetMaid Style Floor Mount 6-Shelf Closet KitCheck Latest Price

 Whether your closet is cramped but navigable or in such disarray that you waste precious time rummaging through it just to find an outfit, a closet system can help you clear the clutter and organize your existing space no matter what its size.
-The most DIY-friendly modern closet systems are sold at home improvement stores as kits with all the components you need—hanging rods, storage units, and mounting hardware—to assemble them directly in your closet, and often in a variety of configurations.
+The best closet systems are sold as kits with all the components you need—hanging rods, storage units, and mounting hardware—to assemble them directly in your closet, and often in a variety of configurations.

 Factor in the following to find a closet system that meets your needs.

-Closet systems are sold in a range of materials, most commonly laminates (such as melamine), wood (solid or engineered, like particle board), metal (usually a metal frame with wire storage units), or a combination of materials.
+Closet systems are sold in a range of materials, including laminates (such as melamine), wood (solid or engineered, like particle board), metal (usually a metal frame with wire storage units), or a combination of the above.

-- Laminate systems are usually the least expensive options ($50 to $400), but they’re a better option for budget-minded folks who wish to organize a small, reach-in closet for lightweight garments and accessories.
+- Laminate systems are usually the least expensive options.
+They’re good for budget-minded folks who wish to organize a small, reach-in closet for lightweight garments and accessories.
 They tend to have a less refined look than wood and aren’t as strong as metal (low-quality laminate systems can sag under heavy weight).

-- Metal systems, which run $60 to $1,000, suit most people with small to large reach-in or walk-in closets and heavy clothing and accessories, as they can withstand a good amount of weight without warping (stainless steel systems are particularly sturdy).
+- Metal systems, particularly those made of stainless steel, suit most people with reach-in or walk-in closets and heavy clothing and accessories, as they can withstand a good amount of weight without warping.
 Metal systems are also more customizable than laminate closet systems.

 - Wood closet systems are prone to expanding or contracting and slightly warping as the humidity level in the closet changes.
-That said, they can withstand heavier loads than laminate systems without sagging (albeit not to the extent of steel systems) and their hand-crafted, luxurious aesthetic can be well worth their high price point ($125 to $1,000) if you plan to live in your current home for several years or you have a large walk-in closet that gets a lot of visibility.
+That said, they can withstand heavier loads than laminate systems without sagging, and their hand-crafted, luxurious aesthetic can be well worth their higher price point if you plan to live in your current home for several years or have a highly-visible walk-in closet.

 The mounting method you choose depends on how much you wish to alter your existing closet space.
 The components of wall-mounted models are attached to the closet wall and are generally more customizable, while freestanding units are assembled on the closet floor and don’t require drilling holes.